Search element - Quick search bar

 Your baby may have more wet nappies and poos than normal in 24 hours.
 The poos may be green and frothy or explosive.

-You may find that:
+You may find your baby:

-• Your baby is very unsettled.
+• is very unsettled

-• They have adequate to large weight gains.
+• has adequate to large weight gains

 What can help?

-First you may need to reduce your oversupply
+First take steps to reduce your oversupply.

 Block feeding

-Only use this method if you are certain that you have too much milk, by checking how many wet and dirty nappies your baby is having.
-They must also be gaining weight well.
-It is best to carry out this method with help from an ABA counsellor or a lactation consultant.
+Only use this method for a few days if you are certain that you have too much milk and your baby is gaining weight well.
+An ABA breastfeeding counsellor or a lactation consultant can guide you through this process.

-© Australian Breastfeeding Association April 2022
+© Australian Breastfeeding Association June 2025

 Read more about oversupply